Best Time To Visit Salzburg: Seasonal Highlights and Travel Tips

 shutterstock_1450254959.jpg

-2. Huge Crowds: Summer draws the most visitors, especially during the Salzburg Festival.
-If you prefer a quieter experience, consider spring or autumn.
+2. Huge Crowds: Summer is the peak season, especially during the Salzburg Festival.
+If you prefer a quieter experience, the best time to go to Salzburg is spring or autumn.
 Winter is generally peaceful and less crowded.
-However, in December, expect many visitors due to the city's Christmas markets and festive atmosphere.
+However, in December, expect many visitors due to the city's Christmas markets.

 Travel Seasons in Salzburg